swastikmishra/eth-agentic-hackathon/README.md

 Github: https://github.com/swastikmishra/eth-agentic-hackathon

 Idea: The platform MirrorBattle provides agentic tools for traders to follow “smart money wallets” and execute copy-trades based on a set of customizable criteria.
 Each trader configures his own agent, deposits a certain amount of USDC into the agentic wallet, and engages with a PvP competition of trading.
-On a 7-day rolling basis, a PvP battle is conducted and snapshots of beginning and ending balance of the agent wallets are token.
+On a 7-day rolling basis, a PvP battle is conducted and snapshots of beginning and ending balance of the agent wallets are taken.
 The trader with an agent earning higher return % wins the battle.

 Projec URL: https://ethglobal.com/showcase/mirrorbattle-qqvi8